-SATA Drive Installation
+Hard Drive Installation

-These drives are mounted in carriers to simplify their installation and removal from the chassis.
-The carriers also help promote proper airflow for the drives.
-For this reason, even empty carriers without hard drives installed must remain in the chassis.
+The drives are mounted in drive carriers to simplify their installation and removal from the chassis.
+These carriers also help promote proper airflow for the drive bays.
+For this reason, even empty carriers without drives installed must remain in the chassis.